dativebase/old/docs/_build/html/_sources/interface.txt

 The vertical bar "\|" is the alternation metacharacter.
 It matches either the string to its left or the string to its right.
-For example, the following OLD filter expression will return all forms containing a gloss that contains either "the cat ran" or "the dog ran".
+For example, the following OLD filter expression will return all forms containing a translation that contains either "the cat ran" or "the dog ran".

 .. code-block:: javascript

-   ["Form", "glosses", "gloss", "the (cat|dog) ran"]
+   ["Form", "translations", "transcription", "the (cat|dog) ran"]

 Regular expressions also support quantification.
 That is, it is possible to specify that a pattern zero or one times (using "?"), zero or more times (using